gsmith077/deck-input/README.md

 >
 > `--reload` allows live updates to files to be picked up.
 This shouldn't be an
 > issue, since the YAML is loaded on each request to `/`

+From alternate device, open a browser window to the private IP of the host, port `5000`

 ## No WSL2?